hako-mikan/sd-webui-supermerger/README.md

 Weight sum twice, alpha and beta are used.

 ### calcmode
 You can set the calculation method.
-Please refer to the [linked destination](#calcmode_en.md) for details on each calculation method.
+Please refer to [here](calcmode_en.md) for details on each calculation method.
 Refer to the table below for the correspondence between the calculation method and Merge Mode.
 | Calcmode  | Description  | Merge Mode  |
 |----|----|----|
 |normal | Normal calculation method   |  ALL  |